Bull Bend Campground

 Directions

-From Bend, travel 26.8 miles south on Highway 97 to Wickiup Junction, then 10.5 miles west on County Road 43.
-Turn left on Forest Road 100 and follow south approximately one mile.
-Turn left at the Bull Bend sign, travel east about 1.5 miles until the road dead ends, turn left, then in about a quarter mile turn right into the campground.
-Access road is gravel and dirt.
+From Bend, OR: Travel 26.8 miles south on Highway 97 to Wickiup Junction, then 10.5 miles west on County Road 43.
+Turn left on Forest Road 100 at the Bull Bend sign.
+Follow Road 100 south approximately one mile and turn left at the sign directing to Bull Bend.
+Travel east about 1.5 miles until the road dead ends, make a left, then in about a quarter mile turn right into the campground.

 Amenities